Honest comparison · 2026

 Short answer

 Division50 vs Operatix in one paragraph: Operatix is an enterprise outsourced SDR agency built for B2B tech vendors with $10K+/mo budgets and 6-12 month contracts, anchored in LinkedIn-led prospecting with deep tech-vertical playbooks.
-Division50 covers the same multi-channel SDR motion — cold calls, email, LinkedIn, AI-enabled — but with transparent £4-25K/mo retainers, a 3-month minimum, and UK + GCC + EMEA + APAC reach in English and Arabic.
+Division50 covers the same multi-channel SDR motion — cold calls, email, LinkedIn, AI-enabled — but quote-based — scoped on a 30-minute call with one clear number (in USD) back within 48 hours — a 3-month minimum, and UK + GCC + EMEA + APAC reach in English and Arabic.
 Pick Operatix if you're an enterprise SaaS vendor with $250K+ annual SDR budget and need deep tech-vertical references.
-Pick Division50 if you want SMB to mid-market accessibility, published pricing before the call, and a multi-channel mix that doesn't lead with LinkedIn.
+Pick Division50 if you want SMB to mid-market accessibility, a clear scoped number fast, and a multi-channel mix that doesn't lead with LinkedIn.

 Division50 vs Operatix · side-by-side